EZ Home Search Guide to Living in Iredell County, NC

 Iredell County Dining

-While you will find chain restaurants, the real stars are the locally-owned restaurants and watering holes that give Iredell its unique flavor.
-Find some classic North Carolina barbecue, but you also have homespun ice cream and farm-to-table dining.
+While you will find chain restaurants, the real stars are the locally-owned restaurants and watering holes that give Iredell unique flavor.
+Dig into some classic North Carolina barbecue, followed up with homespun ice cream and farm-to-table dining.

-Downtown Mooresville has a vibrant cuisine scene.
-You can find food truck festivals and wine tastings throughout the warmer months.
+Downtown Mooresville has a thriving cuisine scene.
+The town hosts food truck festivals and wine tastings throughout the warmer months.
 The Festival of Food Trucks starts in June and wraps up in October.
 It takes place on North Main Street from 5 to 8:30 pm.
-Eat and listen to live music.
+Eat locally and listen to live music in a fun, night market style atmosphere.

-Twice a year, you can experience downtown Mooresville Uncorked and Artsy.
-This event, held in the spring and the fall, offers wine bottles and growlers from multiple downtown businesses.
-Attendees get to dine on light appetizers and listen to live music.
-The festival also features local and regional artists along the Broad and Main Streets.
+Twice a year, experience downtown Mooresville Uncorked and Artsy.
+This spring and fall event highlights local wine bottles and growlers from multiple downtown businesses.
+Attendees get to dine on light appetizers to the sounds of live music.
+The festival features local and regional visual artists along the Broad and Main Streets.

-One unique feature of the local dining scene is the proliferation of scuppernong grapes.
+Something unique about the Iredell dining and agricultural scene is the proliferation of scuppernong grapes.
 Picking this variety of muscadine is a popular activity in August and September.
-Several family-owned vineyards offer grape picking.
+Several family-owned vineyards offer grape picking or sell wine made from the sweet grape.

 Iredell County Shopping